savonet/book/streaming.md

 `s` should be.
 On the second line, we see that it is used as an argument of `output.alsa` and should therefore have a type of the form `source(audio=pcm('a), video='b, midi='c)`, i.e. the audio should be in `pcm` format.
-Similarly, on the second line, we see that it is used as an argument of `output.sdl` (which displays the video of the stream) and should therefore have a type of the form `source(audio='a, video=yuva420p('b), midi='c))`, i.e. the video should be in `yuva420p` format.
+Similarly, on the third line, we see that it is used as an argument of `output.sdl` (which displays the video of the stream) and should therefore have a type of the form `source(audio='a, video=yuva420p('b), midi='c))`, i.e. the video should be in `yuva420p` format.
 Combining the two constraints, we deduce